oscargdd/draft-poidt-ccamp-actn-poi-pluggable-usecases-gaps/draft-poidt-ccamp-actn-poi-pluggable-usecases-gaps.md

 This section provides a set of packet over optical network scenarios, starting with the most common ones.

-## Scenario 1 - High capacity point to point connection over dedicated direct fiber
+## Scenario A - High capacity point to point connection over dedicated direct fiber

 As depicted in {{figure-topo1}}, this scenario considers a point-to-point optical service over a short distance (e.g., up to 100 km) using dedicated fiber.